Christianity in New Zealand: Architecture

 The architectural landscape of New Zealand has been affected by Christianity and the prominence of churches in cities, towns and the countryside attests to its historical importance in New Zealand.
 Notable Cathedrals include the Anglican Holy Trinity Cathedral, Auckland, ChristChurch Cathedral, Christchurch and Saint Paul's Cathedral, Wellington and the Catholic St Patrick's Cathedral, Auckland, Sacred Heart Cathedral, Wellington, Cathedral of the Blessed Sacrament, Christchurch, St. Joseph's Cathedral, Dunedin.
-The iconic Futuna Chapel was built as a Wellington retreat center for the Catholic Marist order in 1961.
-The design by Māori architect John Scott, fuses Modernist and indigenous design principles.

-Festivals
+Holidays

 The Christian festivals of Christmas and Easter are marked by public holidays in New Zealand.
 Christmas Day, 25 December, falls during the Southern Hemisphere Summer allowing open air carolling and barbecues in the sun.
-Nevertheless, various Northern hemisphere traditions have continued in New Zealand – including roast dinners and Christmas trees, with the pohutukawa regarded as New Zealand's iconic Christmas tree.
-New Zealand once hosted the largest Christian music festival in the Southern Hemisphere, Parachute Music Festival, however in 2014, the music festival was cancelled due to financial difficulties.
-Large Christian Easter events still occur like Eastercamp, a Christian youth event in South Island attended by 3500 youths from over 50 youth groups and churches.
+Nevertheless, various Northern hemisphere traditions have continued in New Zealand—including roast dinners and Christmas trees, with the pōhutukawa regarded as New Zealand's iconic Christmas tree.

 Music

 Christian and Māori choral traditions have been blended in New Zealand to produce a distinct contribution to Christian music, including the popular hymns Whakaria Mai and Tama Ngakau Marie.